pinot-contrib/pinot-docs/basics/getting-started/public-cloud-examples/aws-quickstart.md

 ---
 description: >-
-  This quick start guide helps you get started running Pinot on Amazon Web Services (AWS).
+  This quickstart guide helps you get started running Pinot on Amazon Web Services (AWS).
 ---

 # Running on AWS

-In this quick start guide you will set up a Kubernetes Cluster on [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/)
+In this quickstart guide, you will set up a Kubernetes Cluster on [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/)

 ## 1. Tooling Installation

 ### **1.1 Install Kubectl**

-Follow this link ([https://kubernetes.io/docs/tasks/tools/install-kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl)) to install kubectl.
+To install kubectl, see [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl).

 _For Mac users_